jeffreymu/JeffGo1/README.md

-# JeffGo1
+# golang demo

-This is just for testing!
+This is the demonstration for Golang!